freia-lab/e3-gersemi/plc/README.txt

 GERSEMI_PLC_2021_11_17 - KG, Fixed a bug: creating the sHtrOn status (#RR in FC414).
 It was a logical AND instead of OR of the
 		3 heaters' status.
 GERSEMI_PLC_2021_11_22 - Fixed opening of FV641 in SQ15 step 6 amnd 8 (FC556).
+GERSEMI_PLC_2021_11_29 - Updated commissioning parameters for SQ15 (db410).
+Added turning EH641 in SQ15 steps 6-8 when TT665M > 80K.
+Set
+		The High and Low temperature to 60 and 50 K (values defined in db410) when entering state 6 and restoring the previous settings when entering state 10 or stopping SQ15 (FC563).